google/accompanist/docs/pager.md

 ## Changes in v0.19.0

-In v0.19.0, both `HorizontalPager` and `VerticalPager` were re-written to be based on `LazyRow` and `LazyColumn` respectively.
+In v0.19.0 both `HorizontalPager` and `VerticalPager` were re-written to be based on `LazyRow` and `LazyColumn` respectively.
 As part of this change, a number of feature and API changes were made:

 ### PagerState

 - The `pageCount` parameter on `rememberPagerState()` has been removed, replaced with the `count` parameter on `HorizontalPager()` and `VerticalPager()`.
-- The animation spec + `pagerOffset` parameters on `animateScrollToPage()` have been removed.
+- The `animationSpec`, `initialVelocity` and `skipPages` parameters on `animateScrollToPage()` have been removed.
+The lazy components handle this automatically.

 ### HorizontalPager & VerticalPager